agro23/ScrabbleScore/README.md

   - EXPECTED OUTPUT: "Player One" to Console
   - EXPECTED INPUT: "Scissors" (and PlayerTwo is set to "Scissors")
   - EXPECTED OUTPUT: "Draw" to Console

-* Create an View called Index.cshtml as a title screen.

-* Take input from Player One via a form on Index.cshtml.

 * Take input from Player Two via a form on Index.cshtml.